zuozhenggh/learning-library/common/labs/setup-compute/setup-custom-freetier.md

 Now that you have a network for your compute instance, it's time to create the compute instance.

-1. Click on the link below to download the Resource Manager zip file you need to build your enviornment.
+1. Click on the link below to download the Resource Manager zip file you need to build your environment.
     - [db19c-compute-livelabs.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/xbuVfRwRZRhZCiGrsFOa3l_3mW3wyk3ZNl4pm7GzCak/n/c4u03/b/labfiles/o/db19c-compute-livelabs-v1.zip) - Packaged terraform instance creation script for creating instance running the 19c Oracle Database

 2. Save in your downloads folder.